awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

 A common Amazon Athena scenario is granting access to users in an account different from the bucket owner so that they can perform queries\.
 In this case, use a bucket policy to grant access\.

 **Note**
- For information about cross\-account access to AWS Glue data catalogs from Athena, see [Cross\-Account Access to Data Catalogs](security-iam-cross-account-glue-catalog-access.md)\.
+ For information about cross\-account access to AWS Glue data catalogs from Athena, see [Cross\-Account Access to AWS Glue Data Catalogs](security-iam-cross-account-glue-catalog-access.md)\.

 The following example bucket policy, created and applied to bucket `s3://my-athena-data-bucket` by the bucket owner, grants access to all users in account `123456789123`, which is a different account\.